MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker-compose/cli.md

 If you container exited immediately when using `up`, you could use `run` instead, against the name of a service listed in `docker-compose.yml`.

+When you use `run` again using the command above, it will spin up a **new** container under a new ID with _run_ in the name.

 ```sh
 $ docker compose run SERVICE
 $ # e.g.
 $ docker compose run foo
 ```

-If you have no commands specified in the `Dockerfile`, this will start an interactive shell session in teh container.
+If you have no commands specified in the `Dockerfile`, this will start an interactive shell session in the container.

 You can exit with `exit` command or hit <kbd>CTRL</kbd>+<kbd>D</kbd>.

 Your container will be stopped but kept.

-When you use `run` again using the command aboeb, it will spin up a **new** container under a new ID.

-You can add `--rm` command to delete the container each time.
+You can add `--rm` command to **delete** the container each time.
 Note you will **lose** data in the container unless you persist in a volume.

 ```sh
 $ docker compose run --rm SERVICE